nutanixdev/python-api-lab-devmktg/contents/visuals.rst

 - `index`, the application's main view i.e. the one that we'll actually see.

 Both templates are mostly HTML, with the exception of a few placeholders.
-The placeholders are identified by being enclosed in `{{` and `}}` and will be replaced with dynamic data when the template is rendered.
+The placeholders are identified by being enclosed in Jinja `{{` and `}}` delimiters and will be replaced with dynamic data when the template is rendered.
+Please see the `official Python Flask "Templates" documentation <https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/>`_ for detailed info on the `{{ }}` delimiters.

 - Create `lab/templates/base.html`
 - Add the following content to `lab/templates/base.html`: